S3CL-Code/S-3-CL/README.md

 ```

+The function for Bayesian non-parametric prototype inference algorithm can be found in `.\bayesian_DP.py`

-We will upload more pre-trained models and trained weights soon.
+We will upload more data with pre-trained models and trained weights via external link soon.